-The Company's business activity will be subject to licensing starting from 1 January 2021.
-The inability to obtain the relevant license could adversely affect the Company's business, financial condition, results of operations and prospects.
+The Company's business activity is subject to licensing by the Agency of the Republic of Kazakhstan for Regulation and Development of Financial Market starting from 1 January 2021.
+The inability to retain the relevant license could negatively affect the Company's business, financial condition, results of operations and prospects.